ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 ```
 Q2: Find nearby cars based on location(requires a function or stored procedure to calculate distance)
 ```
+Cassandra doesn't support stored procedures, and it's not ideal for calculating distances within queries because that would require filtering across many partitions.
+We  should maybe pre-calculate a "geo hash" or use some bucketing strategy, but I'll provide a general CQL that assumes some form of pre-calculation has been done.

 SELECT car_id, driver_id FROM nearby_cars
 WHERE location_lat = ?
 AND location_lon = ?
 AND is_available = true ALLOW FILTERING;
 ```